-8.5 The amounts set out in Schedule A are payable at the time of application and prior to issuance of the interest applied for.
+8.5 The amounts set out in Schedule A for the interest applied for, as stated in application, is payable to Makkovik Inuit Community Government upon issuance of the deed of conveyance to applicant.

 Purchase Price and Rental

 8.6 The purchase price for freehold title and the monthly rental for leasehold title shall be established by agreement between the Applicant and the Council prior to execution of a grant or lease as the case may be, but the amount shall not be less than the amount set out in Schedule A unless, before agreeing to a lesser amount, the Council has given 2 weeks public notice of the lesser amount and has considered any views that may be received from the public with respect to the matter.